David1234567l/Alma-ML-Engineer-Take-Home-Exercise/README.md

 # O-1A Visa Assessment

-This project provides an API to assess how qualified a person is for an O-1A immigration visa based on their CV (.txt format)
+This project provides an API to assess how qualified a person is for an O-1A immigration visa based on their CV (.txt format or .pdf format)

 ## Project Structure